 3.0 Units.
+3 lecture hrs/wk.
 No prerequisite.
-Can be taken as Physical Education 107 or Biology 107; credit awarded for only one course.
-Three lecture hours weekly.
+Can be taken as PE 107 or BIOL 107; credit awarded for only one course.

 This course introduces the structure, function, and development of the human body, and foundational concepts to explore personal and societal issues involving human biology.
-It also covers anatomy and physiology concepts useful in preparing for careers in wellnessrelated fields such as personal training, group fitness instruction, and massage therapy.
-Topics include an introduction to scientific methods of investigation and some elementary chemistry (no previous background necessary) as a basis for understanding human functions such as movement, digestion, circulation, reproduction, and other systems.
+Topics include an introduction to scientific methods of investigation and some elementary CATALOG 2012/2013 PHYSICAL EDUCATION 191 chemistry (no previous background necessary) as a basis for understanding human functions such as movement, digestion, circulation, reproduction, and other systems.
 Some diseases and other causes of body malfunction are discussed.
 (CSU/UC) AA/AS Area A, CSU Area B-2, IGETC Area 5B